stackbit-projects/myrxmobileapp-4d8b8/content/pages/pricing.md

           My Rx Device currently supports English.
 Other languages are on the roadmap and should be rolled out by the end of the 2022.
-      - title: Do you support native iPhone apps?
+      - title: Is my mobile phone supported?
         content: |
           Absolutely.
 Both native iOS and Android apps are supported and work seamlessly with My Rx Device.